-The agents, scouts, managers, producers, casting directors, and industry experts (the “industry reps”) invited to attend CMTC are among the best in the modelling and talent industries around the world.
-These industry reps come from markets such as New York, Los Angeles, Paris, Milan, London, Tokyo, Osaka, Taipei, Seoul, Miami, Montreal, Toronto, and many other locations!
+The agents, scouts, managers, producers, casting directors, and industry experts (the “industry reps”) invited to attend CMTC are among the best in the modelling, talent, and entertainment industries around the world.
+These industry reps come from major markets such as New York, Los Angeles, Paris, Milan, London, Tokyo, Osaka, Taipei, Seoul, Miami, Montreal, Toronto, and many other locations.

 If you open up any magazine, you will be struck by the variety of looks that are “in style.”
-You will undoubtedly see many hairstyles, different facial structures, and body shapes; everything from the girl- or guy-next-door look to edgy and exotic looks.
+You will undoubtedly see many hairstyles, different facial structures, and body shapes; everything from the girl- or guy-next-door look to edgy looks and everything in between.
 This observed variation demonstrates an important point: all types of looks are in demand at all times to fulfill the needs of designers and other clients.

-Regardless of look or style, you must take care of your body.
-As an aspiring model, your body is your business; it is the product being marketed, so it is your job to keep your body at its best at all times.
-You must be healthy and well-groomed.
+Regardless of look or style, you must take care of your mind and your body.
+Similar to athletes, as a model, your body is your business, so it is your job to keep your body as healthy as it can be.
 However, it is important to keep in mind that a healthy life is one of balance – not extremes.
 CMTC discourages extreme dieting and exercise to meet sample sizes set by the high fashion modelling industry because these behaviours oppose the value we place on a healthy, balanced lifestyle.
-Instead of trying to drastically change their body type, we encourage aspiring models to consider the different avenues available to them within the fashion industry such as commercial modelling, which includes commercial print, advertising campaigns, and TV commercials.
+Instead of trying to drastically change your body type, we encourage aspiring models to consider the different avenues available within the fashion industry such as commercial modelling, which includes commercial print, advertising campaigns, and TV commercials.

 There is one very important quality that all agents, managers, and casting directors value that often gets overlooked: personality.
 There are a lot of beautiful people in this world, but what separates those who are successful from all the rest is an amazing personality.
 Everyone prefers to work with someone that exudes positive energy, enthusiasm, motivation, and professionalism.
 Agents, managers, and casting directors are no exception to this rule.

-Two main forms of modelling exist: commercial and fashion.
+Two main forms of modelling exist: commercial and high-fashion.
 Commercial models – also known as “real people” models – appear in advertisements for goods and services.
 They can model for television, magazines, newspapers, billboards, and any other type of advertisement.
 Commercial models are intended to be people that consumers and target markets can identify with.
-As a result, body type and overall looks are not as heavily regulated for commercial models.
+Commercial modelling ranges depending on the brands, but it is generally representative of a more approachable and realistic look.

-Indeed, all ages, ethnicities, and sizes of people are represented within the field of commercial modelling.
-Models may be shorter, curvier or have “generic” looks.
+All ages, ethnicities, shapes and sizes of people are represented within the field of commercial modelling.
 Models may be younger or older.
-In fact, models over the age of 60 are still accepted for print advertisements and campaigns, depending on the product that is being marketed.
+Models over the age of 90 are still accepted for print advertisements and campaigns, depending on the product that is being marketed.
 Although there are no age or body type requirements, commercial models must have an outgoing personality and be able to act; this is because commercial models are often required to adopt various “roles.”
 For example, the model may be portraying a waiter or waitress in one advertisement and switch to another role – such as a doctor – for a different advertisement.

 Unlike the modelling industry, physical attributes are not an issue in the acting and commercial print industries.
 For example, there are no height or other measurement requirements that must be met in order to act.
 By simply turning on your TV you will see that actors come in all shapes, sizes, and looks.
 That being said, aspiring actors should always be well-groomed, polished, and presentable when meeting with agents, managers, producers, casting directors or other industry professionals.
 That is not to say that aspiring actors do not have to meet any requirements.
 Quite obviously, for instance, they should be able to act.
 They should know their craft, practice, and take every opportunity to learn and train.
 They should attempt to build their resume, even if it is just by participating in school plays or local independent productions.
 Finally, as with models, actors are encouraged to try and develop or strengthen positive personality traits.
 Everyone prefers to work with someone that exudes positive energy, enthusiasm, motivation, and professionalism.
 Agents, managers, producers, and casting directors are no exception to this rule.

 The cost of CMTC varies based on (1) the age of the contestant, (2) the number of competitions that the contestant enters, and (3) whether or not the contestant brings guests to the event.
-This cost can be reduced by seeking sponsors.
-A full breakdown of CMTC’s cost is presented at our auditions.
+This cost can be reduced by seeking sponsors and/or fundraising.
+A full breakdown of CMTC’s cost is presented during the audition and information seminar.
 To reserve your spot at an audition, please visit the Find an Audition page of our website.

 Food and accommodations are not included in the cost to attend CMTC.
 The contestant registration base fee includes access to the convention, all seminars and workshops throughout convention weekend, access to all dance and theme parties, having your photo featured in the CMTC program book (provided it meets the submission requirements and is received by the deadline date), and a certificate of participation.
 There is also the opportunity for callbacks and trophies for top contestants.

 Attendees are advised to book accommodations directly through CMTC’s host venue before the deadline date.
 Be sure to request accommodations within CMTC’s room block to receive a discounted rate.
 A limited number of accommodations are available within this discounted room block.
 Once the room block reaches capacity, the hotel will only have rooms available at the regular rack rate; therefore, CMTC advises contestants and visitors to book their hotel rooms as soon as possible.
-For more information, please visit the Host Hotel page of CMTC’s website.
+For more information, contestants should refer to their registration confirmation email or visit the Host Hotel section found on the Convention Info page of CMTC’s website.

 Due to the upfront nature of event costs (e.g., hosting audition and free information seminars, hotel venue commitment, room block reservations, staging, sound and lighting, event security, flying in agents and other dignitaries from international markets, publishing and printing promotional material and program books, and year-round event planning staff costs), we have a uniform policy that registration fees are non-refundable and non-transferable.
 This policy stays in effect whether you are injured, have an unexpected business trip, family emergency, illness, pregnancy, etc. We know that plans change and unexpected things come up, but we feel it is most fair to apply a uniform policy to all, instead of an arbitrary line of who merits a refund and who doesn’t.
 All participants acknowledge and accept this policy during the registration process.

-While refunds are not possible, you can request to defer your registration for one (1) calendar year.
+While refunds are not possible, contestants who register in 2022 can request to defer their registration for one (1) calendar year.
 Under extenuating circumstances, and at the discretion of CMTC only, a credit may be given towards the next convention.
-To defer your registration, you must pay your registration fees in full on or before March 1, 2020.
-You must then complete the Request to Transfer Form (the password for this form can be found in your registration confirmation email).
+To defer your registration, you must pay your registration fees in full on or before March 1, 2023.
+You must then complete the Request to Transfer Form found in the password-protected CMTC 2023 Contestant Hub (the password to this page can be found in your contestant confirmation email).
 The date on which you submit the Request to Transfer Form will determine the percentage of your registration fees that will be carried over to the next convention:

 Thank you for understanding.